 This new invention saved space and had an unintended consequence, users described playing games with the D-Pad as feeling more natural.
 A qualitative response backed up by quantitative data, when using the D-Pad players looked at the screen more, their hands less.
 So enjoyable, useful, and natural was the experience that Nintendo made the D-Pad the standard directional control for the wildly successful Famicom/Nintendo Entertainment System.
 Since then, all major video game consoles have had a D-Pad on their controllers.
 For something to feel natural it has to seemingly disappear.

 For something to disappear lets look at The Hierarchy of User Needs (From bottom to top: Functional, Reliable, Usable, and Meaningful).
 The D-Pad is functional because it accomplishes the task of moving your character in four directions.
 Is it reliable?
 The design of the D-Pad is more reliable than four buttons because the user ’s thumb puts pressure on a sturdy ball bearing in the rocker pad, not on an actual button.
 Allowing the handheld unit to control the amount of pressure being exerted on the sensitive buttons.
 The usability is also high because the size of your fingers don’t matter as much because you rock your thumb versus move it around and press buttons close by each other.
 With the D-Pad you cannot error and accidentally hit two directions at the same time like with four closely placed buttons.
 Is it meaningful?
 I don’t know.
 If really good usability equals meaningful, then yes.
-To quote early video game developer Martin Graetz (Spacewars!) from 1960 after he built one of the first controllers and used it for the first time, “the mechanism improved one’s playing skills considerably, making the game even more fun”.
+To quote early video game developer Martin Graetz (Spacewars!) from 1962 after he built one of the first controllers and used it (instead of a keyboard) for the first time, “the mechanism improved one’s playing skills considerably, making the game even more fun”.

 -Joel Lueders, UX Designer